 Mondula positions itself as a bridge-builder for packaging innovation

-At Labelexpo Europe 2025, Swedish company Mondula outlined its vision of building bridges between converters, suppliers and brand owners.
-Co-founders Karin Paldanius and Tomas Pivko spoke about the company’s journey, its Otter platform, and the challenges of bringing innovation to markets like India where cost, scale and logistics play as much of a role as creativity
+At Labelexpo Europe 2025, Swiss company Mondula outlined its vision of building bridges between converters, suppliers and brand owners.
+Two of the founders Karin Paldanius and Tomas Pivko spoke about the company’s journey and the challenges of bringing innovation to markets like India where cost, scale and logistics play as much of a role as creativity

 19 Sep 2025 | By Noel D'Cunha